RajGhugare19/gym-OctaKing/README.md

 This is a custom made OpenAI gym environment.Most games like chess, Go have a very large branching factor and are difficult to solve with limited rescources.
 While games like Tic-Tac-Toe are very trivially solved because of a very small game-tree.
 OctaKing is a board game which might help you fetch the best of both these worlds.

 ## Rules
-1) Each player will start the game with four kings on a 4 cross 4 board, with the black and white kings on the fourth and the first respectively.
+1) Each player will start the game with four kings on a 4 cross 4 board, with the black and white kings on the fourth and the first rank respectively.
 2) Kings can move in the same way they do in chess, excpet they cannot take a move in the backward direction, i.e of the 8 cardinal and inter-cardinal directions, the king can move only in five.The following image shows all 5 legal moves that a king can choose from.

 <p align="center">